-The Rotarian Foundation of Livermore is inviting Tri-Valley residents to attend a Valentine's Day ball with a special someone on February 14, a fundraiser for Axis Community Health programs.
+Thank you to the Rotarian Foundation of Livermore for sponsoring a beautiful Valentine's Day ball on February 14, 2015.
+Proceeds from the event will benefit Axis Community Health programs.

 Axis Can Help You Apply for Covered California Health Plans at Pleasanton and Dublin Libraries